 Because light output of a machine vision backlight is diffused, they also make good area front lights in machine vision lighting applications when highly specular subjects are being inspected.

-FTI manufactures several standard products for machine vision lighting with the following features:
+FTI manufactures several standard products for machine vision applications with the following features:

 - Intense uniform output, created by a proprietary process to insure consistency and optimal performance part to part